oSoc17/rideaway-backend/README.md

-# rideaway-backend(v 0.3.0)
+# rideaway-backend(v 1.0.0)

-Backend for rideaway: a bicycle navigation application
+Backend for rideaway: a bicycle navigation application.
+Provides a routing endpoint where you can provide two coordinates to get the route between these points.
+Different routing profiles can be used to get different routing behavior and there is support for route instructions.

+## Installation

+Make sure you have the .NET Core library installed https://www.microsoft.com/net/core Run `build.sh` or `build.bat` to build it and `run.sh` or `run.bat` to run it.
+The Api will start on http://localhost:5000

 ## Api